hopsoft/hero/README.md

 * It easily handles changing requirements
 * It reduces the ramp up time for new team members

+Think of Hero as a simplified state machine which enables implementations that can be understood at a glance.

 ## Match the Implementation to the Business Process

 The problem has always been: **How do you effectively model a business process within your app?**